jasonliang-dev/jasonliang-dev.github.io/pages/cpp-style.md

 - Prefer passing paremeters by pointer rather than by mutable reference.
   References are okay if its const.

-  > It's easier to see that something can be changed when `&` is involved
+  > It's easier to see that something can be changed when `&` is involved at
+    the call site.

   ```c++
   // does do_stuff get the data as a copy? const reference?